PaddlePaddle/PGL/examples/kddcup2022/wpf_baseline/README.md

     # put the prediction data into  ./predict_data/test_x and ./predict_data/test_y
     CUDA_VISIBLE_DEVICES=0 python predict.py  --conf config.yaml
 ```
 The trained model will be saved in `output_path` directory.
+Our model cost about 5 minutes for each epoch tested in Tesla V100 GPU.

 ## Requirements